 Instead, the writers developed an approach to science education that allows students to have a “big picture” understanding of science.

 There is extensive research behind the framework.
-One of the conclusions of this research was that it is very important for students to have strong foundational skills along with an overall understand of the nature of science.
+One of the conclusions of this research was that it is very important for students to have strong foundational skills along with an overall understanding of the nature of science.
 After, students are able to apply this understanding to more specific science content.

 This method is superior to teaching students seemingly unrelated facts because students will have a strong foundational understanding of science.